-You don’t have to go to a classroom, half an hour to get there, sit in the class, half an hour to come back.
+You don’t have to go to a classroom; it takes half an hour to get there, sit in the class, and half an hour to come back.

 If you’re listening or reading, you’re 100% with the language.
-In a classroom, half of the time you’re having to listen to other students who may not use the language as well as you do and so, to my mind, it’s much less effective than the time you spend with the language.
+In a classroom, half of the time, you have to listen to other students who may not use the language as well as you do, and so, to my mind, it’s much less effective than the time you spend with the language.